kdonthi/Google-Hash-Code/README.md

 ./hashcode ___TXTFILE___

 If you just want to look at the code, go to hashcode.c.
-If you want to look at the problem statement, go to problemstatement.c - pretty self explanatory :) Any suggestions for improvement are welcomed.
+If you want to look at the problem statement, go to problemstatement.c - pretty self explanatory.
+Any suggestions for improvement are welcomed.